Mithishatavares/Mithishatavares/README.md

 ## Hey there!

-I'm Mithisha Tavares, currently pursuing my MS in Business Analytics at the University of Cincinnati.
+I'm Mithisha Brilent Tavares, currently pursuing my MS in Business Analytics at the University of Cincinnati.
 I'm thrilled to blend my theoretical knowledge in Computer Science, Analytics and Ai with hands-on experience in the tech world.

 ## About Me 📖